Intelliplan/omion/README.md

 # omion
 [Om](https://github.com/swannodette/om) for fun and profit!
+Compare with [reapoc](https://github.com/Intelliplan/reapoc), which uses a similar technology.
 Currently, this is a little scratchpad where you can build an html page.

  The project demonstrates:
  * basic ClojureScript development (sourcemaps, auto compilation etc.)